 Each non-employee Director receives a \$2,500 attendance fee for each regularly scheduled meeting that he attends, plus expenses incurred in connection with attending meetings.
-Each non-employee Director is eligible to receive stock option awards pursuant to the Helmerich & Payne, Inc. 2000 Stock Incentive Plan as an annual retainer fee in lieu of a cash retainer payment.
-In fiscal 2002, each non-employee Director was awarded stock options to purchase 2,800 shares of the Corporation's stock.
-Subsequent to September 30, 2002, the 2,800 shares awarded to each non-employee Director were increased to 3,679 shares to reflect the change in value of the Corporation's stock as a result of the September 30, 2002 spin-off of the Corporation's former wholly-owned subsidiary, Cimarex Energy Co.
+Pursuant to the Non-Employee Directors' Stock Compensation Plan, each non-employee Director received in October, 2000, 800 shares of the Corporation's common stock as an annual retainer fee in lieu of a cash retainer payment.
+The Non-Employee Directors' Stock Compensation Plan was terminated in March, 2001.
+Effective for fiscal 2002 and subsequent fiscal years, each non-employee Director will be eligible to receive stock option awards pursuant to the Helmerich & Payne, Inc. 2000 Stock Incentive Plan as an annual retainer fee in lieu of a cash retainer payment.
 Mr. W. H. Helmerich, III receives no compensation from the Corporation for serving as its Chairman of the Board, nor do the employee Directors receive compensation for serving on the Board of Directors.

 Members of the Corporation's Audit Committee and the Human Resources Committee receive a fee of \$500 per meeting attended, plus expenses incurred in connection with attending meetings.
-It is anticipated that there will be four regularly scheduled meetings of the Board during fiscal 2003.
+It is anticipated that there will be four regularly scheduled meetings of the Board during fiscal 2002.